-In another example, a corn farmer is due to harvest their crop in three months’ time.
-In the interim period, the farmer is open to the risk that the price of corn will fall between now and the time the crop is ready.
+In another example, a corn farmer is due to harvest their crop in three months.
+In the interim period, the farmer is open to the risk that the price of corn will fall.

 To mitigate this risk, the farmer sells a three-month futures contract at the current market price of $7 per bushel.
 This would be a forward hedge.

-In the three months the pass, the market price has fallen to $5 per bushel.
-So, the farmer can sell the corn at the new market price and buy back the short future which would’ve earned a $2 profit.
+In the three months that pass, the market price falls to $5 per bushel.
+The farmer can sell the corn at the new market price and buy back the short future which would’ve earned a $2 profit.